-Germany is located in the very heart of Europe, and it attracts a lot of visitors willing to explore all the beauties of Alps highlands, mighty Rhine River as well as the country’s great cities.
+Germany is located in the very heart of Europe, and it has a lot of people looking for Europe Travel Deals and Discounts to explore all the beauties of Alps highlands, mighty Rhine River as well as the country’s great cities.
 Most of them are historic centers of the federal lands that comprise the state.
 There are lots of sightseeing spots throughout the country, and some of them appear to be tourist trademarks of Germany.

 Bavarian lands are probably the most visited in Germany.
 In Medieval Times, it was a prominent center of European culture and art.
 Even today, official colors of Munich, the biggest city in Bavaria, are black and gold — the colors of the Holy Roman Empire.
 Deutsches, or the German Museum, located in Munich, is acknowledged as the oldest scientific museum in the world.
 Though, science and art do not attract visitors as much as the world-known Bavarian beer.
 Especially during Oktoberfest, when millions of tourists attend Hofbrauhaus – Platz during two weeks.

 By the number of skyscrapers Frankfurt competes with Paris, London and Moscow.
 The city is built with modern architecture and new technologies, mainly because it was almost destroyed during World War II.
 Frankfurt is the richest city in Europe and one of three financial pillars of the world (after London and Tokyo).
 Despite its modern vibe, the most interesting sightseeing places have been preserved.
 For instance, it is associated with the prime landmark – Saint Bartholomew’s Cathedral.
 It is a magnificent Gothic construction, erected in the 14-15th century that towers on the horizon.
 Saint Paul’s Church is another great national monument, where the first national parliament was elected on the democratic basis.